 • Advised a financial institution on applying the law of trusts and bailment to intermediated securities (led by Simon Davenport KC).

-• Advised on a prospective claim against a mortgagee challenging the disposition of property as being at an undervalue (led by Simon Davenport KC).
+• Advised on a prospective claim against a mortgagee challenging the property disposition as undervalued (led by Simon Davenport KC).

 Select cases include:

-• Advising on the prospects of constitutional challenge in St Kitts and Nevis (as junior counsel).
+• Advising on the prospects of constitutional challenge in St Kitts and Nevis.

-• Acting on behalf of various property owners in a judicial review before the Supreme Court of Barbados challenging planning permission to develop a large hotel (as junior counsel).
+• Acting on behalf of various property owners in a judicial review before the Supreme Court of Barbados challenging planning permission to develop a large hotel.

-• Advised a shareholder on an appeal before the Caribbean Court of Justice concerning the constitutionality of a former Court of Appeal judge delivering a judgment while holding the office of Governor-General of Barbados (as junior counsel).
+• Advised a shareholder on an appeal before the Caribbean Court of Justice concerning the constitutionality of a former Court of Appeal judge delivering a judgment while holding the office of Governor-General of Barbados.

-• Acted on behalf of an interested party in a judicial review concerning a moratorium imposed on constructing petrochemical storage facilities in Barbados (as junior counsel).
+• Acted on behalf of an interested party in a judicial review concerning a moratorium imposed on constructing petrochemical storage facilities in Barbados.

-• Acted on behalf of a property developer in a judicial review concerning planning permission for the construction of a development valued at US$175 million (as junior counsel).
+• Acted on behalf of a property developer in a judicial review concerning planning permission to construct a development valued at US$175 million.

-James can accept instructions directly from members of the public, companies and other entities through the public access scheme (also known as direct access).
-If you wish to instruct him on a direct basis, please speak to the clerks.
+James is able to accept instructions directly from members of the public, companies and other entities through the public access scheme (also known as direct access).
+He is happy to accept instructions on a direct basis in appropriate cases.
+If you wish to instruct James on a direct basis, please speak to the clerks.

 For more information on public access, please see the Bar Council website.